USC-InfoLab/infolab.usc.edu/_projects/2_project.md

 ---
 layout: page
-title: Hyperlocal Risk Monitor
+title: Hyperlocal Risk Monitoring and Pandemic Preparedness
 description: Hyperlocal Risk Monitoring and Pandemic Preparedness through Privacy-Enhanced Mobility and Social Interactions Analysis
 img: assets/img/covid.jpg
 importance: 2
 category: current
 ---

+## Description

-This project develops a framework for hyperlocal risk monitoring and data-driven decision-making.
+This project develops a framework for hyperlocal risk monitoring and data-driven decision-making for pandemic preparedness.
 Such hyperlocal awareness can help governments and response officials at all levels with policy-making, e.g., opening in-person or online; closing or partially shutting down businesses; proactively reallocating medical supplies and medical workforces to more vulnerable areas, enabling better preparation and readiness for disease outbreaks.
 It can also benefit community members’ decision-making, e.g., avoiding high-risk areas.
 We use fine-grained mobility and social interactions data to better model infection spread.
 Furthermore, we use privacy-enhanced monitoring techniques to protect users' privacy.

 <br>